jensdietrich/se-teaching/cfg-construction/README.md

 ## Example

-For full class def see `src/test/java/nz/ac/vuw/jenz/asm/cfg/testdata/Foo1.java`.
+For complete source code see `src/test/java/nz/ac/vuw/jenz/asm/cfg/testdata/Foo1.java`.
 Also see `nz.ac.vuw.jenz.asm.cfg.BuildControlFlowGraphTests` for how to extract the CFG for this class.